 Media expert

-Julie Ballantyne is known for her work in the areas of music teacher identities, social justice, music teacher education, and the social and psychological impacts of musical engagement.
+Julie Ballantyne is known for her research work in the areas of music teacher identities, social justice, music teacher education, and the social and psychological impacts of musical engagement.
 An Associate Professor in Music Education in the School of Music at the University of Queensland, Australia, she has won commendations and fellowships for her teaching, and also holds leadership positions with organisations such as the International Society for Music Education.
-Currently Editor-in-chief for the journal Research Studies in Music Education, Julie has published in key journals and has co-edited a book Navigating Music and Sound Education.
+Currently Editor-in-chief for the journal Research Studies in Music Education, Julie has undertaken consultancies and contracts with a number of music organisations to assist with their education and engagement strategies.
+She has published widely and is regularly asked to speak to music teachers and early-career researchers in the field.
 She enjoys teaching pre-service and in-service teachers at the Bachelor and Masters Level, as well as supervising several PhD students.

 Faculty of Health, Medicine and Behavioural Sciences